Pantocyclus/InstantSCCS/README.md

 - You should also have +50 from codpiece and +25 from umbrella (flat sdmg) <br/>

 > Spell Test (51 turns, -21+ adv remaining, 15/15/0 organs) <br/>

+This should be a ~1/310 SCCS completed (once we figure out the right turnsaves).

 > Donate your body to science!<br/>